In fact, a lot of people find their best place to live in the Carolinas and aren’t ready to make the permanent move.

 Take photos of the lawn and the amenities.
 If you have a hot-tub make sure it’s on and bubbling before taking the picture.
 A sunset shot never hurts either.
 Add a hammock somewhere on the property and get a shot of that, people want to picture themselves with their feet up.

 Lastly, don’t be afraid to toss a couple of props into the photos.
 A newspaper by the hammock or a frosty drink by the hot tub can do wonders.
 You may even want to hire someone to take a couple of professional shots.

-Do something no on else does, like offering a “concierge” service.
-Having the refrigerator stocked with all your guests’ favorite foods before they arrive, so all they have to do is start relaxing immediately, will go a long way toward keeping people coming back year after year.
+Do something no on else does.
+Like offering a “concierge” service.
+Having the refrigerator stocked with all your guests’ favorite foods before they arrive.
+It will go a long way to entice renters so all they have to do is start relaxing immediately.
+And it will go a long way toward keeping people coming back year after year.

 Of course, the cost of the groceries will be added to their bill.

 Another area in how to manage your Carolina Second Home is Writing!